What’s Degenerative Disc Disease?

 - Stem Cell: Nonsurgical, minimally-invasive procedure that accelerates the body’s natural healing processes.

-- Facet Injections (also called Facet Block Injections)
+- Facet Injections (also called Facet Block Injections) for pain relief

 - Physical Therapy: PT can reduce pain while improve range of motion, flexibility and strength,